npm/npm/doc/files/package.json.md

     { "engines" : { "node" : ">=0.10.3 <0.12" } }

-And, like with dependencies, if you don't specify the version (or if you specify "\*" as the version), then any version of node will do.
+And, like with dependencies, if you don’t specify the version (or if you specify "\*" as the version), then any version of node will do.

 If you specify an "engines" field, then npm will require that "node" be